SarahAlkhateeb/Projects/README.md

 #### The above projects are parts of my Data Analyst Nanodegree (Bertelsmann Udacity Data Science Scholarship Program), and here is a short description of each one:

 * **Explore Weather Trends:**
-  - In this project, I analyzed local and global temperature data and compared the temperature trends where I live to overall global           temperature trends.
+  - In this project, I analyzed local and global temperature data and compared the temperature trends of a city to overall global             temperature trends.
 I used SQL to extract data from the temperatures database, created visualizations (using Excel) and prepared a         write up describing the similarities and differences between global temperature trends and temperature trends in the closest big city     to where I live.

 * **Bike Share Analysis:**